-The goal of Pathmonk Metrics is to analyze the growth opportunities and buying journey on your website in order to generate suggestions on how to improve and get better results.
+The goal of Pathmonk Intelligence is to analyze the growth opportunities and buying journey on your website in order to generate suggestions on how to improve and get better results.

 The truth is, it’s often hard to tell why your site doesn’t bring the expected results and how to change that.
 Pathmonk Metrics highlights what requires your attention and gives actionable suggestions for better results.